Faroe Islands national football team: The Allan Simonsen years (1994–2001)

 Since Landskrona, Faroese football continued its upward trajectory, regularly getting good results against stronger teams.
-However, it was a surprise to many around Europe when—in 1994—Allan Simonsen was appointed the new coach for the Faroese national team.
-Many thought that after a shining playing career at Borussia Mönchengladbach and F.C.
-Barcelona, the European footballer of the year in 1977 was too big a name for such a small nation.
+In 1994—Allan Simonsen was appointed the new coach for the Faroese national team.
 Allan Simonsen spent seven years at the team's helm and is remembered as the coach who lifted the Faroese amateurs to a more professional level of play.

 As a coach, he asked the FSF to lengthen the season and the Faroese clubs to screen players for talent.
 Both requests were granted and have become an essential part of the Faroese national team's success at the highest level of the sport.

 Under the guidance of Allan Simonsen, the Faroe Islands won two Euro 1996 qualifiers matches against San Marino 3–0 and 3–1.
 Two years later, in the 1998 World Cup Qualifiers, the team won two 2–1 matches against Malta.
 In the Euro 2000 qualifiers, they played three draws—Lithuania 0–0, Scotland 1–1, and Bosnia 2–2.
 In 2002, the team played a 2–2 draw against Slovenia for their most successful 2002 World Cup Qualifying matches until 2018.

 The Henrik Larsen years (2002–2005)

-When looking for a new coach, it was important for the Football Association to secure a well-known and respected name in Europe.
-They found that in former Danish international and UEFA Euro 1992-winning player, Henrik Larsen, who succeeded his countryman Allan Simonsen as head coach of the Faroe Islands national team.
+The role was given to former Danish international and UEFA Euro 1992-winning player, Henrik Larsen, who succeeded his countryman Allan Simonsen as head coach of the Faroe Islands national team.

 On 7 September 2002, in the first match with Larsen as a coach, an experienced Faroese team played Scotland at home in a Euro 2004 qualifier.
 Though the Faroe Islands led Scotland 2–0 at halftime, the game ended in a 2–2 draw.

 In the same qualifying tournament on 16 October 2002 at the HDI-Arena in Hannover, the Faroe Islands were close to a big upset against Germany.
 Unfortunately for the Faroese, the post denied them a draw in the dying seconds of the match, and the game ended 2–1 for the German side.
 However, the Faroe Islands managed one more draw against Cyprus on 9 October 2004 in the 2006 World Cup Qualifying match.